manoa-snackbox/manoa-snackbox.github.io/README.md

 ### Machine info page

-Upon tapping or clicking a vending machine, the user will be able to see more detailed info about it.
+Upon tapping or clicking a vending machine, the user will be able to see more detailed info about a specific machine..
 ![](https://github.com/uhvending/uhvending.github.io/blob/master/screenshots/machine-info-page.png)

 ### Product info page